Check out the “Where to buy” page to find a dealer or distributor in your area.

 All of our photo and album pages are archival quality, NO PVC and safe for long-term storage.
 We have different sizes to accommodate a variety of prints.
 Click here for in-depth description.

 Check out “Shipping Information” page for information on delivery times and shipping options.

 I live in Hawaii/Alaska/Puerto Rico.
 How much would the shipping charge be if I placed an order with Print File?

-Ground Flat Rate or Free shipping offer does not apply to Hawaii/Alaska/Puerto Rico.
+Free shipping offer does not apply to Hawaii/Alaska/Puerto Rico.
 We offer different options by FedEx or US Mail, it is calculated based on size and weight, you can get a quote right on the shopping cart after adding all the products by entering your shipping information.

 Print File ships directly to many countries throughout the world and has distributors in over 20 countries.
 You can see the shipping options based on your location after adding all the products to your shopping cart and entering your shipping information.
 If your country is not available you can contact us for other options.
 We encourage our international customers to contact our international distributors for Print File products.
 The shipping cost from the United States is very expensive and, especially for smaller orders, be cost prohibitive.

 Check out where to find our products here